Image Sequences

 Loading a Sequence

-Open or drag a single image from a sequence, and QCView automatically detects the rest.
-Choose a frame rate, and for multi-layer EXR files, select which layer to load.
+Open or drag a single image from a sequence, and QCView automatically detects the rest of the sequence.
+Choose a frame rate in the Inspector panel; for multi-layer EXR files, you can also select which layer to load.

-Performance note: Large multi-layer EXRs and high-resolution TIFF sequences (4K+) can exceed what CPU-bound decompression can deliver in real time, regardless of thread count.
-QCView offers transcoding to work around this — see below.
+Large multi-layer EXRs and high-resolution TIFF sequences (4K+) can exceed what CPU-bound decompression can deliver in real time, regardless of thread count.
+Use the stride option — see below.

 Playback Cache